Hunger Headache: Causes, Symptoms, and Prevention

 How is a Hunger Headache Diagnosed?

 To find out if someone has a hunger headache, doctors look at the person's medical history, symptoms, and how they live.
-Because these headaches are usually linked to changes in blood sugar levels, how much water someone drinks, and how they eat, doctors might do these things to figure out what's going on:
+Your healthcare provider may do the following:

 1. Medical History Review